-- (a) If a Registered Participant requests a test of a type 7 metering installation under clause 7.9.1 of the NER, or the testing of metering data related to a non-contestable unmetered load, the MC or AEMO (as applicable) must: - (i) arrange to test that the calculated metering data stored in the metering data services database reflects the Physical Inventory for the type 7 metering installation; or - (ii) arrange to test that the calculated metering data stored in the metering data services database reflects the Physical Inventory, calculation methodology and Agreed Load for the non-contestable unmetered load; and
+- (a) If requested to test a type 7 metering installation by a Registered Participant under clause 7.9.1 of the NER, the MC or AEMO (as applicable) must: - (i) arrange to test that the calculated metering data stored in the metering data services database reflects the Physical Inventory for the type 7 metering installation; - (ii) use reasonable endeavours to conduct the test within 15 business days of the request; and - (iii) prior to any test being undertaken, provide an estimate of costs associated with the test.

-- (iii) use reasonable endeavours to conduct the test within 15 business days of the request; and - (iv) prior to any test being undertaken, provide an estimate of costs associated with the test. - (b) Where there is a discrepancy between the Inventory Table held in the metering data services database for a type 7 metering installation and the Physical Inventory, the Physical Inventory is to be taken as prima facie evidence of the actual number of Unmetered Devices. - (c) Where there is a discrepancy between the Inventory Table held in the metering data services database for a non-contestable unmetered load and the Physical Inventory, the Physical Inventory is to be taken as prima facie evidence of the actual number of Unmetered Devices.
+(b) Where there is a discrepancy between the Inventory Table held in the metering data services database for a type 7 metering installation and the Physical Inventory, the Physical Inventory is to be taken as prima facie evidence of the actual number of Unmetered Devices.